Table of Contents

 In my case, for my Celestron 130slt telescope, this modification involved moving the larger primary mirror about an inch or so forward.
 The primary mirror in a reflector telescope is the one at the back of the telescope tube.
 Rather than cutting and shortening the telescope tube in order to move the mirror, here is a simple and reversible solution for this modification.
 Once you do this, you’ll have your own astrophotography telescope!

 If your telescope is already designed for astrophotography, then when you attach a DSLR, you should be able to focus.
 Remember, the best way to connect your camera is to use prime focus.
 This way, the camera will not be at the end of a long tube, adding extra weight to your telescope.
-Prime focus means that you use no lens on the camera; instead, the astrophotography telescope acts as the lens, and the camera is attached to the T-ring, as in my diagram above.
+Prime focus1 means that you use no lens on the camera; instead, the astrophotography telescope acts as the lens, and the camera is attached to the T-ring, as in my diagram above.

 If you’re confused about the wide choice of telescopes available, read my guide here, including the research I’ve done to help you choose the best telescope brand.